 Tableau is great for data visualization.
 But as your organization’s analytical needs evolve, pretty charts are no longer enough and you’ll likely run into these Tableau limitations:

-- Analytics Bottleneck at Data Team: Tableau requires dedicated analysts to create reports and maintain the tool, easily leading to an analytics bottleneck as more reports needed.
-Non-technical users have to rely on data teams for ad-hoc data questions.
+- Analytics Bottleneck at Data Team: Tableau requires dedicated analysts to create reports and maintain the tool.
+As more reports are needed, non-technical users have to rely on data teams for ad-hoc data questions.
 Analysts tun into “English to SQL” translators.

 - Disparate Metric Definition: With Tableau, it’s easy to end up recreating the same metrics with different calculations in different places.
 As the number of reports grows, metric definitions might become more disparate and inconsistent, making it difficult for the data team to maintain accuracy across multiple reports.